grenaud/grenaud.github.io/_posts/2021-02-12-virtual-background-discord.markdown

 In sources, add Video Capture (this is your webcam).
 Also, add "Image" as a source and use it to set up the virtual image that you want.

 Then we need to modify our webcam stream using "filters".
 We will set up the filters by selecting Video Capture and clicking "Filters".
-Three filters are important 1) "chroma key" is the actual filter that replaces the green for a virtual background, play with similarity until it works and we can still see your face.
-2) "color correction" can correct minor color problems  3) "Crop/pad" is very useful if your green screen does not cover a patch of ceiling or something.
+Three filters are important:
+1. "chroma key" is the actual filter that replaces the green for a virtual background, play with similarity until it works and we can still see your face.
+2. "color correction" can correct minor color problems
+3. "Crop/pad" is very useful if your green screen does not cover a patch of ceiling or something.

 And there you go you have a virtual camera like those professional gamers!